RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 4. Click "OK" to save the changes.

 ## Naming Functions and Variables
+When we navigate to a function that uses a global variable or structure, we might need to edit the function signature to properly identify the type of the variable being used.
+We can do this by right-clicking on the function and selecting "Edit Function Signature".
+We can then change the type of the variable to match the global variable or structure being used.

 To name functions and variables in Ghidra, we can follow these steps: